Ambien Addiction Treatment Center in Rome, GA

 Impact on Mental Health

-Ambien addiction can hurt mental health in many ways.
-It can make existing mental health issues worse or cause new ones.
+Just like most substance use disorders, Ambien addiction can negatively impact the mental health of each client in many ways.
+It can make existing mental health issues worse or cause new ones, leading to what is known as dual diagnosis or co-occurring disorders.

 Common mental health effects include: